 The Women’s EXPO is a showcase and a marketplace for Long Island women entrepreneurs: artisans, importers, designers and distributors of products such as jewelry, clothing, fine art, pottery and wood/metal/leather/glassware, children’s items, culturally diverse crafts, fiber art, specialty food items, gift baskets, household accessories, paper products and more.
-Last year the EXPO featured more than 80 exhibitors and over 2,500 attendees.
-Each year the audience grows for what has become a very popular Fall event.
+Our last in-person EXPO featured more than 80 exhibitors and over 2,500 attendees.

 The goal of the EXPO is to provide a venue for women entrepreneurs on Long Island to market their products, serving as a vehicle to promote economic development as well as networking among women entrepreneurs and women in the business and not-for-profit world.